emil323/WebWalker/README.md

 * Entrance to Morytania
 * Falador crumbeling wall (if high enough agility)
 * GE shortcut (if high enough agility)
+* Ferry to Karamja
+* Baxtorian waterfall (with rope)
+* Desert carpet rides

-None of the obstacles or location nodes (vertices) are hardcoded, they are found in the xml files in the root directory for now.
+None of the obstacles or location nodes (vertices) are hardcoded, they are found in the xml files in the data directory.

 ### Adding vertices